 Warning!: DO NOT adjust this if you don't know exactly what it does.
 This is not a setting a user should normally be changing.

-Support Away Mode when preventing system sleep (Vista and above)
+Support Away Mode when preventing system sleep

 In the context of Plex, it allows the Plex Media Server to continue functioning and streaming.